 - The employee was hurt as a result of job-related duties

 Most injuries that occur on the job or fall within the scope of employment can be covered by workers’ comp.
 This includes occupational accidents, diseases, trauma injuries, or illness caused by exposure to work activities or chemicals.
-For more information, check out our post “What do workers’ comp benefits cover?”

-On the other hand, workers’ comp generally doesn’t cover:
+Workers’ comp generally doesn’t cover:

 - Stress or other psychiatric injuries